 So when Heston learned Peckinpah was going to be fired, ostensibly for going over budget, he declared he'd quit if Peckinpah were fired, and offered his salary to cover cost overruns provided the production of Major Dundee continue with Peckinpah at the helm.
 According to actor L.Q.
 Jones the studio bosses accepted, to Heston's surprise, thereby calling his bluff.

 Heston stayed true to his pledge and forfeited a significant portion of his salary to keep Peckinpah on board, and when the director was too loaded to work, Heston stepped in and directed a number of key scenes in Major Dundee himself.
-Legend has it during one particularly ugly moment when Peckinpah was berating the cast and crew, a fed-up Heston in full costume, mounted on his horse, rode up to the director, drew his cavalry sword to Peckinpah's belly and threatened to kill him if he didn't start treating the cast and crew better.
+Legend has it during one particularly ugly moment when Peckinpah was berating the cast and crew, a fed-up Heston in full costume, mounted on his horse, rode up to the director, drew his cavalry sword to Peckinpah's belly and threatened to kill him if he didn't start treating everyone better.

 They don't make movies, movie stars or movie directors like that anymore.
 You don't have the lead actor being the responsible one, going so far as to threaten to kill the director if he didn't quit behaving like a maniac.
-And can you imagine any actor or actress today – or anyone – putting their financial worth and reputation so far on the line as to forfeit their salary to keep a director on board?
+And can you imagine any movie star today putting their financial worth and reputation so far on the line as to forfeit their salary to keep a director on board?
 That's passion for cinema, however dysfunctional getting there may have been.

-So along with talking down a wildly drugged Sam Peckinpah, I'll choose to remember Heston as a brave Hollywood icon at the March on Washington and curiously watching the ultimate counterculture movie Woodstock (!) in a deserted, post-plague Los Angeles in Omega Man.
-And I applaud Heston's rejection of Senator McCarthy's communist witch hunts in the 1950s, and his overt support for the civil rights movement in the 1960s.
+So along with talking down a wildly drugged, megalomaniacal Sam Peckinpah, consider Charlton Heston for his real-life participation in the March on Washington, or curiously watching the ultimate counterculture movie Woodstock (!) in a deserted, post-plague Los Angeles in Omega Man.
+Consider Heston's rejection of Senator McCarthy's communist witch hunts in the 1950s, and his support for the civil rights movement in the 1960s.